-Canadian Fluids Distribution gross margin fell to 2.4% for the third quarter of 2020 as the division had limited sales.
+Canadian Fluids Distribution gross margin fell to 4.7% for the fourth quarter of 2020 as the division had limited sales.
 Margins declined due to low sales levels driven from lack of demand for drilling fluids and downward price adjustments to facilitate the movement of slow product.
 The division incurred additional transportation costs to reduce inventory levels and move product to more robust regions.
 These additional transportation costs were not passed onto customers.
-For the first three quarters of 2020, margins declined to 11.0% compared to 11.5% for the first three quarters of 2019.
+In 2020, margins declined to 9.2% compared to 11.1% in 2019.

-US Fluids Distribution gross margin for the three months ended September 30, 2020 were 12.2%, a decrease of 3.9% as a percentage of sales compared to Q3 2019, while gross margin dollars fell by \$3.5 million for the first three quarters of 2020 compared to the first three quarters of 2019.
+US Fluids Distribution gross margin for the three months ended December 31, 2020 were 8.4%, a decrease of 6.9% as a percentage of sales compared to Q4 2019, while gross margin dollars fell by \$5.1 million in 2020 compared to 2019.
 The decrease in margins during the quarter was the result of the division incurring additional transportation costs to move inventory from warehouse to warehouse in an effort to reduce inventory.
 These additional transportation costs were not passed through to customers.
-In addition, given the weaker drilling activity level in the third quarter, the Company experienced pricing pressure from a number of customers in order to retain certain sales, particularly in Texas and Oklahoma.
-Finally, with lower rig activity, the division sold additional lower margin commodity products during the quarter and throughout the first three quarters of 2020 which had a negative impact on gross margins.
-With continued volatile oil and gas prices, margins are likely to remain compressed in the short term while the Company attempts to maintain market share as drilling activity softens.
+In addition, given the weaker drilling activity level in the fourth quarter, the Company experienced pricing pressure from a number of customers in order to retain certain sales, particularly in Texas and Oklahoma.
+Finally, with lower rig activity, the division sold additional lower margin commodity products during the quarter and throughout 2020 which had a negative impact on gross margins.
+With continued volatile oil and gas prices, margins are likely to remain compressed in the short term while the Company attempts to maintain market share.